Ustica: Fascist prison island

+Ustica Massacre

-On June 27, 1980, Itavia Flight 870 crashed into the sea off the island while en route to Palermo, killing all 81 people on board.
+On 27 June 1980, Itavia Flight 870 crashed into the sea off the island while en route to Palermo, killing all 81 people on board.
 The event became known as the Ustica massacre.

+Demographics

 Environment

 The island has limited sources of water, and vegetation is consequently scarce.
 The coast has numerous rocks and grottoes.

-Ustica is home of the honeybee Apis mellifera sicula.
+Ustica is home to the honeybee Apis mellifera sicula.

 Tourism

 Ustica is particularly known for scuba diving, with a number of diving schools established on the island.
 Recreational divers are attracted by the relatively deep dives, which are a feature of the island's volcanic geology.

+Climate

+Ustica's climate is classified as hot-summer mediterranean climate (Köppen: Csa).
+The annual average temperature is 18.13 C, the hottest month in July is 26.58 C, and the coldest month is 11.27 C in February.
+The annual precipitation is 525.72 mm, of which October is the wettest with 78.85 mm, while July is the driest with only 3.91 mm.